 Parsley is an excellent source of dietary fiber but also calcium which makes it a good chose for those who are not very keen on consuming dairy products.

-100 g of the the fresh herb gives 36 kg calories, mostly in the form of carbohydrates, with 3.6 g of fiber.
+100 g of the fresh herb gives 36 kg calories, mostly in the form of carbohydrates, with 3.6 g of fiber.

-The furanocoumarins found in the leaves have antimicrobial properties and the high high content of antioxidants, vitamin C and carotenoids makes the herb helpful in strengthening the immune system and build up resistance against infections and diseases.
+The furanocoumarins found in the leaves have antimicrobial properties and the high content of antioxidants, vitamin C and carotenoids makes the herb helpful in strengthening the immune system and build up resistance against infections and diseases.

 Some studies have suggested that parsley may limit the harmful effects of some known carcinogenic substances.
 This is probably due to the chlorophyll content of the herb, but other substances, such as vitamin C, flavonoids and carotenoids may also play a part.

-Additionally, it has been found that the substances myristiecin, limonene, eugenol and alfathujen present in the essential oil of parsley have anti-cancer effect.
+Additionally, it has been found that the substances myristiecin, limonene, eugenol and alfathujen present in the essential oil of parsley have an anti-cancer effect.

-Parsley increases the secretion of digestive fluids which may lead to better digestion, improved nutrient uptake and less intestinal gas production.
+Parsley increases the secretion of digestive fluids which may lead to better digestion, improved nutrient uptake, and less intestinal gas production.
 It may also be used as a remedy for colic and other digestive problems.

 Parsley for a Fresh Breath

-Chewing on parsley to get rid of garlic breath is a well known household remedy.
+Chewing on parsley to get rid of garlic breath is a well-known household remedy.
 While studies have not been able to prove that parsley is effective in this regard it may at least have some effect due to the high chlorophyll levels found in the herb.